Explora II cruise ship docked in Palma with La Seu cathedral visible in the background

 The numbers are impressive: almost 250 meters long, 461 suites and residences, each with a sea view and terrace — on paper room for hundreds of well-heeled guests.
 Restaurants, bars, a spa, art in public spaces — the Explora II sells experiences, not just beds.
 Such guests spend money: in boutiques, on excursions, in high-end restaurants.
 The city receives docking fees, berth charges and presumably some euros for local services.

 But the accounting is not automatically positive.
 Many onboard services are inclusive; many passengers prefer to stay on the ship rather than explore the city.
 Supply runs, crew logistics and privately booked excursions often go through international companies.
-The immediate revenue for small, traditional Palma businesses therefore falls short of expectations.
+The immediate revenue for small, traditional Palma businesses therefore falls short of expectations, as large calls such as the Marella Discovery port call in Palma have also shown.

 The big, quiet problem: environment and infrastructure